cloudtools/troposphere/README.rst

     $ pip install troposphere[policy]

-Alternatively, you can run use setup.py to install by cloning this repository and issuing:
+Alternatively, you can use `setup.py` to install by cloning this repository and issuing:

 .. code:: sh